 All copyrights to this collection belong to the New England Conservatory.

 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Marion Davison Duffie Collection, Archives at New England Conservatory of Music, Boston, MA
+This collection should be cited as: Marion Davison Duffie Collection in the Archives at New England Conservatory, Boston.